Silver Surges, Apple Slips, And Crypto Comes Alive

 Click on chart to enlarge

 This is our main compass, the Domestic Trend Tracking Index (TTI-green line in the above chart).
-It has broken above its long-term trend line (red) by +7.40% and is in “Buy” mode as posted.
+It has broken above its long-term trend line (red) by +0.83% and remains in “Buy” mode, with our new holdings being subject to our trailing sell stops.

 Read More